pinpoint-positioning/Pinpoint-iOS-SDK/README.md

 ## Installation

-To integrate the `easylocate-ios-sdk` add the repo as a swift package dependency to you project.
+To integrate the `Pinpoint iOS SDK` add the repo as a swift package dependency to you project using the Swift Package Manager

 ### Versioning
 This package highly depends in the Pinpoint Hardware you are using.